MuthammalMahendiran/M1_March/1_Requirements/README.md

 d) To store  the Plants ,Seeds and Fertilizers properly.

 ## BENIFITS:
-a) Comfort
+a) Comfort.

-b) Quality
+b) Quality.

-c) Provide required no of plants
+c) Provide required number  of plants.

-d) Provide the required size of plants
+d) Provide the required size of plants.

+e) Provide natural seeds and fertilizers.

-e) Well managed and protected
+e) Well managed and protected.

 ## 4'WS and 1 H: